 You can always count on Brazil to deliver bombshell party makeup.
 Glittery gold eyes, lashes for days, and a pouty pink lip are key to this New Year's Eve look from blogger Camila Coelho.
-She used MAC Fixed Plus Primer ($23), MAC Gold Glitter ($22), Clinique High Impact Mascara ($18), and MAC Lipstick in Blankety ($17 ).
+She used MAC Fixed Plus Primer ($23), Gold Glitter ($22), and Lipstick in Blankety ($17) as well as Clinique High Impact Mascara ($18).

 Obsessed with international beauty?
 Find out some of the best beauty products we swapped with our editors from overseas.